NeilWJames/simple-taxonomy-refreshed/docs/readme.md

 ## Migration process

-Functionally replaces and extends [Simple Taxonomy](https://wordpress.org/plugins/simple-taxonomy/) so if this is installed, deactivate it first.
+Functionally replaces and extends the now withdrawn [Simple Taxonomy](https://wordpress.org/plugins/simple-taxonomy/) so if this is installed, deactivate it first.

 If you are an existing user of the Simple Taxonomy plugin as this plugin uses the Simple Taxonomy options data to save setting it up again completely, before starting you can use the Simple Taxonomy export function to first take a copy of your data.